 The Charter Operating credit facilities provide that the failure by Mr. Allen to maintain a 35% direct or indirect voting interest in the applicable borrower would result in a change of control default.
-Such a default could result in the acceleration of repayment of our and our subsidiaries' indebtedness, including borrowings under the Charter Operating credit facilities.
-See "- Risks Related to Significant Indebtedness of Us and Our Subsidiaries - All of our and our subsidiaries' outstanding debt is subject to change of control provisions.
+Such a default could result in the acceleration of repayment of the notes and our and our subsidiaries' other indebtedness, including borrowings under the Charter Operating credit facilities.
+See "- Risks Related to Significant Indebtedness of Us and Our Subsidiaries" outstanding debt is subject to change of control provisions.
 We may not have the ability to raise the funds necessary to fulfill our obligations under our indebtedness following a change of control, which would place us in default under the applicable debt instruments."